|1st appearance:||Handsome Ransom|

 Fun Facts

-The creators have stated (insisted) that Captain Sunshine is indeed NOT A PEDOPHILE.
+- The creators have stated (insisted) that Captain Sunshine is indeed NOT A PEDOPHILE OR EPHEBOPHILE.
+He is, however, highly emotionally scarred and traumatized.

-The original Captain Sunshine (Desmond) is not totally dependant on the sun like the current Captain Sunshine.
+- The original Captain Sunshine (Desmond) is not totally dependent on the sun like the current Captain Sunshine.